FeridAksahin/Algorithm-Projects/Insertion Sort/README.md

 <br> What case does the number 18 fall into after the array is sorted?</h2>
 Time Complexity,
-The number 18, that is, the number we are looking for, is in the middle after the Insertion sort, so it is the Average case.
+The number 18, that is, the number we are looking for, is in the middle after the Selective sort, so it is the Average case.

 <hr>
 <h2>4.
-Write the first 4 steps of [7,3,5,8,2,9,4,15,6] according to Insertion Sort.</h2>
+Write the first 4 steps of [7,3,5,8,2,9,4,15,6] according to Selective Sort.</h2>
 <b>Step 1</b>
 <br>
 [2,3,5,8,7,9,4,15,6] -- n transaction<br>